JK Insurance Brokers

 Key Benefits

-Protects the value of the business for all stakeholders
+Protects the value of the business for all shareholders and their families

-Reduces the risk of disputes between shareholders or partners
+Reduces the risk of disputes between surviving shareholders and the deceased's estate

-Provides peace of mind for business owners and their families
+Provides certainty and peace of mind for business owners and their families

 Tax Considerations

-Business succession planning can involve significant tax considerations, including Business Property Relief (which can reduce inheritance tax on business assets), Capital Gains Tax on share transfers, and the tax treatment of insurance payouts.
-A well-structured succession plan can significantly reduce the overall tax burden on the business and its owners.
+Business succession planning can involve significant tax considerations.
+Business Property Relief (BPR) can reduce or eliminate inheritance tax on qualifying business assets — including shares in trading companies — which is a key reason why succession planning should be done proactively rather than reactively.
+Capital Gains Tax may arise on share transfers, depending on the structure.
+The tax treatment of insurance payouts depends on the type of policy and its purpose.
+A well-structured succession plan — combining the right insurance with the right legal and tax structures — can significantly reduce the overall tax burden on the business and its owners.
 We work alongside your accountant and solicitor to ensure the plan is structured correctly.
+Tax treatment depends on individual and business circumstances and may be subject to change.

 Tax treatment depends on individual circumstances and may be subject to change.
 We recommend seeking independent tax advice.

 A family business owner wants to pass the business to their children on retirement.
-A succession plan is put in place, including life insurance to cover any inheritance tax liability, ensuring the business can be transferred without the need to sell assets.
+A succession plan is put in place, including a whole of life policy written in trust to cover the anticipated inheritance tax liability on the business.
+The business qualifies for Business Property Relief, reducing the IHT exposure significantly.
+The plan ensures the business can be transferred without the need to sell assets to fund the tax bill.

-A director approaching retirement wants to ensure their shares can be bought out by the remaining directors.
+A director approaching retirement wants to ensure their shares can be bought out by the remaining directors at a fair value.
 A combination of Shareholder Protection and a formal buy-sell agreement provides a clear, funded exit route.
+The remaining directors know exactly how the buyout will be funded; the retiring director knows they will receive fair value for their shares.

 Why Choose JK Insurance Brokers?